chimbida/365cal-tui/README.md

 - **Modern TUI:** Built with Rust 🦀 and `ratatui` for a snappy, responsive terminal interface.
 - **Secure Microsoft 365 Login:** Uses the proper OAuth2 flow to connect to your account.
 Your credentials are never stored!
+- **Offline-First Architecture:** ⚡
+  - **Instant Startup:** Loads your calendar immediately from a local SQLite database.
+  - **Offline Access:** View your schedule even without an internet connection.
+  - **Background Sync:** Automatically fetches fresh data from Microsoft Graph in the background and updates the UI.
 - **Persistent Sessions:** Saves a secure refresh token in your operating system's native keyring (macOS Keychain, Windows Credential Manager, etc.), so you only have to log in through the browser once.
 - **Multiple Calendar Support:**
   - View a list of all your calendars.